CodeYourFuture/slack-identify-trainees/README.md

 ## What is this?
 A lot of Slack users don't set certain custom profile fields which show whether they are a trainee or used to be a trainee.
-This Slack sends a message to users asking them to set the field when:
+This Slack app sends a message to users asking them to set the field when:
-- User joins the workspace.
+- A new user joins the workspace.
 - Every time a user posts in a channel that the app is installed to and their field is not set.

 ## Architecture